There are some apps that you don’t just use.

 And going beyond the obvious uses of the connected apps, Zapier is just more professional than a lot of similar tools overall.
 For example, there are way more advanced features that let you fine tune workflows to fit existing business processes, like filters and searches.

-Now, I’m sure you saw this coming: unlike IFTTT, Zapier isn’t free.
+Now, I’m sure you saw this coming: unlike IFTTT, Zapier isn’t no-strings-attached free.
 But by the end of this post, you’ll totally get why and be begging them to take your money.

 The pricing plans are based on how many zaps you have active in your account, and how often they run.